 - 2.2.1 Ensure that the information provided in this section is based on your objective professional views of the child's developmental needs and learning profile.
 You do not need to make an explicit recommendation for deferment. - 2.2.2 Provide information on your 'Name', 'Designation', 'Organisation', 'Contact No.', 'Email', 'Professional Affiliation(s)', and professional registration details.
-If the CNA report is: - Being completed by a registered professional, information provided in these fields should accurately reflect particulars available on official sources, e.g., organisational website, professional records. - Jointly completed by a professional who is not registered (e.g., associate psychologist, clinical intern), provide information on the name and designation of the Countersigning Professional under 'Countersigning Professional (if any)'.
-The countersigning professional will sign off on the CNA report at the end of this section. - 2.2.3 Provide information on the source(s) of assessment information this report is based on, for example, if the CNA report is: - Completed based on your direct assessments and observations of the child, and/or your interviews with parents and teachers, please tick the 'Direct assessments' only. - Completed based on existing reports by other professionals (e.g., pre-existing diagnostic reports, classroom observation records, therapist/medical memo, discharge summary), please tick 'Assessment information obtained from other relevant professionals' only. - Completed based on a combination of both direct assessments and existing reports from other professionals, please tick both options. - Missing assessment information or reports (e.g., CNA report completed based on parents' request with no clear evidence supporting need for deferment), please leave this field blank.
+If the CNA report is completed by a registered professional (i.e. registered with Singapore Medical Council or Singapore Register of Psychologists), information provided in these fields should accurately reflect particulars available on official sources, e.g., organisational website, professional records. - 2.2.3 If the CNA report is completed by a professional who is not registered (e.g., associate psychologist, clinical intern), a registered Countersigning Professional is required to endorse the conclusion of the report and co-sign the CNA report at the end of this section. - 2.2.4 Provide information on the source(s) of assessment information this report is based on, for example, if the CNA report is: - Completed based on your direct assessments and observations of the child, and/or your interviews with parents and teachers, please tick the 'Direct assessments' only. - Completed based on existing reports by other professionals (e.g., pre-existing diagnostic reports, classroom observation records, therapist/medical memo, discharge summary), please tick 'Assessment information obtained from other relevant professionals' only. - Completed based on proxy measures (e.g. observations, developmental screening) as no direct formal assessments had been conducted by you or by other professionals at the time of application, please tick 'Proxy measures' only.